JiaoXianjun/BTLE/usrp_replay_example/README.md

 Install LightBlue in your iPhone or other similar things of Android, and open the App.

-You will see a welcome message "imecUGent SDRgroup welcome u!" on your phone.
+You will see a welcome message "SDR Bluetooth LE welcome u!" on your phone.